Quantum-Accelerators/quacc/docs/user/recipes/modifications.md

 ## Modifying all the Jobs in a Dynamic Workflow

-What if you wanted to modify the parameters of all the jobs in the aforementioned recipe?
+What if you wanted to modify a common parameters of all the jobs in the aforementioned recipe?
 Rather than enumerate each one, you can use the magic keyword `"all"`:

 ```python
 from ase.build import bulk